 My name is Amy Elizabeth, and I live on the east coast (Maine!) of the U.S. I was born and raised here; I live in a small town with less than 6,000 people!
-I have BAs in Psychology and Criminology and CJ; professionally, I am a crime analyst.
+I have BAs in Psychology and Criminology; professionally, I am a crime analyst.
 I don't exactly dance to the beat of my own drum, but there is that pesky drumline following me around :) I am quirky and accepting of such.
 I am clumsy and not so accepting of such.
 I am compassionate, friendly, driven, motivated, organized, perhaps a bit selectively obsessive-compulsive, always shy, sometimes self-conscious, vibrant, creative, affable, a perfectionist, optimistic, probably annoyingly enthusiastic, and slightly neurotic regarding to-do lists.

 Hobbies: I am an avid snail mailer and pen pal extraordinaire, a runner and athlete, a bibliophile, musician, crafter, collector, and a novice blogger.

-CURRENT COLLECTION / PROJECT
+CURRENT COLLECTION / PROJECT.

 When two of my cats and my rabbit passed in a matter of months, I found solace in photographs of pets belonging to my penpals and fellow swappers.
 I began a photo album, which I would love to fill.
 If you're looking to send extras or to send a RAK, please consider sending an addition to my album!
 I'm also willing to private swap. :)